-- 10.3 Strategy: To achieve the objective above the Council has set a target based on CPI inflation (November CPI is 5.1%).
-The aim is to exceed the Bank of England's target of 2% will ensure spending power of the sum invested. while maintaining security and liquidity.
-Inflation is expected to peak at 6% in April 2022 and then subside.
+10.3 Strategy: To achieve the objective above the Council has set a target based on CPI inflation (November CPI was 10.7%).
+The aim is to exceed the Bank of England's target of 2% while maintaining security and liquidity.
+Inflation is expected to peak at 6% in April 2022 and then subside peaked at 11.1% in October 2022 and is now expected to reduce.
+A cautious approach is, however, being maintained given the uncertainty.

 To achieve this target the Council will continue to lend to Ermine Street Housing, and spread other investments across approved counterparties as set out in Annex G. The Council will use Money Market Funds and Ultra Short Dated Bond Funds with limits of £10 million per entity to manage liquidity in low volatility price risk funds.
-The remaining funds will be assessed against the evolving cash flow outlook and invested in the approved counterparties. - 10.4 Business Model: Under the IFRS 9 standard, the accounting for certain investments depends on the Authority's "business model" for managing them.
+The remaining funds will be assessed against the evolving cash flow outlook and invested in the approved counterparties.

+- 10.4 Business Model: Under the IFRS 9 standard, the accounting for certain investments depends on the Authority's "business model" for managing them.
 The Council aims to achieve value from its internally managed treasury investments by a business model of collecting the contractual cash flows and, therefore, where other criteria are also met, these investments will continue to be accounted for at amortised cost. - 10.5 Approved Counterparties: The Authority may invest its surplus funds with any of the counterparty types in Annex F, subject to the cash limits (per counterparty) and the time limits shown.
 A more detailed breakdown of this can be seen in Annex G. - 10.6 Credit Rating: Investment limits are set decisions and made by reference to the lowest published long-term credit rating from a selection of external rating agencies.
 Where available, the credit rating relevant to the specific investment or class of investment is used, otherwise the counterparty credit rating is used.
 However, investment decisions are never made solely based on credit ratings, and all other relevant factors including external advice will be taken into account. - 10.7 Banks Unsecured: Accounts, deposits, certificates of deposit and senior unsecured bonds with banks and building societies, other than multilateral development banks.
 These investments are subject to the risk of credit loss via a bail-in should the regulator determine that the bank is failing or likely to fail. - 10.8 Banks Secured: Covered bonds, reverse repurchase agreements and other collateralised arrangements with banks and building societies.
 These investments are secured on the bank's assets, which limits the potential losses in the unlikely event of insolvency, and means that they are exempt from bail-in.
 Where there is no investment specific credit rating, but the collateral upon which the investment is secured has a credit rating, the highest of the collateral credit rating and the counterparty credit rating will be used to determine cash and time limits.
 The combined secured and unsecured investments in any one bank will not exceed the cash limit for secured investments.